RosuMihaiAlexandru/gamestore-asp.net/README.md

 3. To use the Logger, you need to specify the path in nlog.config to the Logs folder

 4. Data to log in as admin user: Email - admin@gmail.com Password - Qwe!23

+## Running the Project(Docker).

+Go to the "test" branch of this repository.